Healthy You - Every Day

 An ankle sprain is a painful, swelling injury that results when ligaments supporting the ankle bones and joint are stretched beyond their normal range and tear.
 If you can’t put weight on your ankle, seek medical care for the sprain.
 A doctor or clinician will assess the severity of the injury and recommend appropriate treatment, which may include medication (such as ibuprofen and naproxen), rest, compression wraps and rehabilitation exercises.

 Plantar fasciitis is inflammation of the tissue on the sole of the foot, extending from heel to toes.
-“The result is heel or arch pain that gradually worsens over several months,” Dr. Pancholi says.
+“The result is heel or arch pain that gradually worsens over several months,” Dr. Stahl says.
 “This pain often flares up first thing in the morning or after sitting for prolonged periods.”
 People with overly flat or high-arched feet are more susceptible to developing this condition.
 Obesity, wearing shoes with poor support on hard surfaces, and jobs requiring long periods of standing also can trigger plantar fasciitis.

 A doctor’s or clinician’s assessment is needed for proper diagnosis and treatment.
 Effective therapy includes stretching exercises, orthotic shoe supports and foot splints worn while sleeping at night.

 Immediate treatment includes rest and ice.
 But the most effective long-term care involves a doctor.
-“Treatment may involve pain medication, physical therapy, and immobilization of the foot in a cast or a removable walking boot,” Dr. Brigido says.
+“Treatment may involve pain medication, physical therapy, and immobilization of the foot in a cast or a removable walking boot,” Dr. Busch says.

 Lehigh Valley Orthopedic Institute